cncf/tag-network/recommendations/smi.md

 # Project Scope

-_-incomplete-_
+Kubernetes only.
+Lowest common denominator service mesh functionality.

 ## Project Goals

 The goal of the SMI API is to provide a common, portable set of Service Mesh APIs which a Kubernetes user can use in a provider agnostic manner.

 In this way people can define applications that use Service Mesh technology without tightly binding to any specific implementation.

 ## Project Non-Goals
 It is a non-goal for the SMI project to implement a service mesh itself.

 It merely attempts to define the common specification.

 Likewise it is a non-goal to define the extent of what it means to be a Service Mesh, but rather a generally useful subset.